 There are, therefore, two key messages about data preparation in the analytical life cycle.

-Perhaps the most important thing is to understand that the analytical life cycle is an integrated process.
+Perhaps the most important thing is to understand that the analytics life cycle is an integrated process.
 There are various user groups that are active in this process, and also various tools that operate in different phases of the life cycle.
 Harmonious collaboration and ease of transition from one phase to another is very important.

-I think an integrated analytics platform, covering both analytics and data preparation – and here I mean processes that ensure data quality, data integration and data governance – facilitates the entire analytical life cycle.
+I think an integrated analytics platform, covering both analytics and data preparation – and here I mean processes that ensure data quality, data integration and data governance – facilitates the entire analytics life cycle.
 This is a very important point.
 Customers who want to accelerate the analytics process are particularly well-served with an integrated platform.

 The second important point is the central role of data governance.
-In my experience, governance is a vital support for self-service in the analytical life cycle.
+In my experience, governance is a vital support for self-service in the analytics life cycle.
 It is very important that users are self-reliant and can obtain the knowledge they need, for example, by using a glossary, or via metadata management, about the data that they need to use and in the right context.
 Therefore, governance is an essential part of the analytical life cycle.

 For more information, please register for our webinar discussing Data Preparation in the Analytics Life Cycle.